google-home/smart-home-java/README.md

             homegraph: false
 ```

-1. Update the `DATABASE_URL` variable in [`MyDataStore`](src/main/java/com/example/MyDataStore.java)
- with your Firestore database.

 **Note**: If you are not using Google App Engine to host your server, but still want to
-integrate with Firestore, read [this guide](https://firebase.google.com/docs/admin/setup) on
+integrate with Firestore:
+- Set `GOOGLE_CLOUD_PROJECT` environment variable to the name of the Firebase project.
-setting up the Firebase Admin SDK.
+- read [this guide](https://firebase.google.com/docs/admin/setup) on setting up the Firebase Admin SDK.

 ### Webhook